1.

 ü Friend : *Ngoko (Javanese, Semarang’s Accent)

 b.
-Setting : Coffee shop
+Setting : Coffee

 Topic : Eat out with Friends